BrandonWingerAir/carousel-slideshow-slider/README.md

 # [Carousel Slideshow Plugin](https://brandonwinger.com/carousel-slideshow-slider/) #

->A responsive and touch-enabled plugin with full controls built with ES6 JavaScript and jQuery Mobile that enables you to create clean and customizable sliders.
+>Responsive and touch-enabled plugin with full controls built with ES6 JavaScript and jQuery Mobile that enables you to create clean and customizable sliders.

 [Demo](https://brandonwinger.com/carousel-slideshow-slider/)